-With support from SJI and DOJ/Bureau of Justice Assistance, the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA) formed a National Task Force on Fines, Fees and Bail Practices to address the ongoing impact that court fines and fees and bail practices have on communities.
-One of the aims of the nationally-led initiative is to understand and address how fines, fees, and bail disproportionately impact the economically disadvantaged across the United States.
+With support from SJI and DOJ/Bureau of Justice Assistance, the Conference of Chief Justices CCJ and COSCA formed a National Task Force on Fines, Fees and Bail Practices to address the ongoing impact that court fines and fees and bail practices have on communities.
+One of the aims of the nationally-led initiative was to understand and address how fines, fees, and bail disproportionately impact the economically disadvantaged across the United States.

-The Task Force is comprised of national judicial and legal leaders, and policy makers from state, county, and municipal government.
-The Task Force co-chairs have formed three working groups: 1) Access to Justice and Fairness; 2) Transparency, Governance & Structural Reform; 3) Accountability, Judicial Performance and Qualifications, and Oversight.
+The Task Force was comprised of national judicial and legal leaders, and policy makers from state, county, and municipal government.
+The Task Force co-chairs formed three working groups: 1) Access to Justice and Fairness; 2) Transparency, Governance & Structural Reform; 3) Accountability, Judicial Performance and Qualifications, and Oversight.

-Among other responsibilities, the Task Force is:
+Among other significant accomplishments, the Task Force has:

-- Drafting model statutes, court rules, written policies, processes and procedures for setting, collecting and waiving court-imposed payments; - Compiling and creating suggested best practices for setting, processing and codifying the collection of fines and fees and bail; - Reviewing and revising suggested guidelines for qualifications and oversight of judges in courts created by local governments or traffic courts, including reviewing and updating state codes of judicial conduct and the jurisdiction of judicial conduct commissions to ensure their applicability to all judges; - Facilitating a court "hackathon" designed to develop innovative technological solutions that ensure courts are providing 21st century customer service through mobile applications and software platforms; and - Developing an online clearinghouse of information containing resources and best practices.
+- ➤ Drafted model statutes, court rules, written policies, processes and procedures for setting, collecting, and waiving court-imposed payments; - ➤ Compiled and created suggested best practices for setting, processing, and codifying the collection of fines, fees, and bail; - Reviewed and revised suggested guidelines for qualifications and oversight of judges in courts created by local governments or traffic courts, including state codes of judicial conduct and the jurisdiction of judicial conduct commissions to ensure their applicability to all judges; - Facilitated a court "hackathon" designed to develop innovative technological solutions that ensure courts are providing 21st century customer service through mobile applications and software platforms; and - ➤ Developed an online clearinghouse of information containing resources and best practices.